 How do I stop Firefox screen tearing?

-1. Disable hardware acceleration
+1. Disable hardware acceleration in Firefox

 - Click the Menu button and select Settings.